minhnguyen-ai/askimo/README.md

 Includes detailed usage, options, and examples for each command.

-> 💡 Note: If you want to use the OpenAI provider, you will need an OpenAI API key.
-You can create one from your [OpenAI account dashboard](https://platform.openai.com/api-keys)
+> 💡 Note: Some providers (such as OpenAI, X AI, etc.) require an API key.
+> Make sure you create and configure the appropriate key from your provider’s account dashboard before using them.

 ## Extending Askimo